voytekresearch/VoytekLab/README.md

 ## Tutorials

-We have developed a set of [tutorial notebooks](https://github.com/voytekresearch/tutorials) that cover the basics of the standard analyses related to the kind of research we do.
+We have developed a set of [tutorial notebooks](https://github.com/voytekresearch/spr2022) that we developed for a workshop that we ran at the 2022 Society for Psychohysiological Research Conference in Vancouver, Canada.
+These cover the basics of the standard analyses related to the kind of research we do.
 For tutorials related to particular software packages, check their docsites.

 ## Paper Related Repositories